winitzki/scall/tutorial/programming_dhall.md

 #### Integers and natural numbers

-Integers must have a sign (`+1` or `-1`) while `Natural` numbers may not have a sign
+Integers must have a sign (`+1` or `-1`) while `Natural` numbers may not have a sign.

 #### Product types

 Product types are implemented only through records.
 For example, `{ x = 1, y = True }` is a record value, and its type is `{ x : Natural, y : Bool }` (a "record type").

-Records can be nested: the record value `{ x = 1, y = { z = True, t = "abc" } }` has type `{ x : Natural, y : { z : Bool, t : Text } }`.

-There is no built-in tuple type, such as Haskell's and Scala's `(Int, String)`.
+There are no built-in tuple types, such as Haskell's and Scala's `(Int, String)`.
 Records with names must be used instead.
 For instance, the (Haskell / Scala) tuple type `(Int, String)` may be translated to Dhall as the record type `{ _1 : Int, _2 : String }`.

+Records can be nested: the record value `{ x = 1, y = { z = True, t = "abc" } }` has type `{ x : Natural, y : { z : Bool, t : Text } }`.

-Record types are "structural": two record types are distinguished only via their field names and types.
+Record types are "structural": two record types are distinguished only via their field names and types, and record fields are unordered.
-There is no way of assigning a permanent name to the record type itself, as it is done in other languages, in order to distinguish that type from other record types.
+There is no way of assigning a permanent name to the record type itself, as it is done in other languages in order to distinguish one record type from another.

 For example, the values `x` and `y` have the same type in the following Dhall code: